 These emails typically contain details such as the customer’s order number and receipt, product details, shipping information, payment method, and contact information for customer support.

-But just because that’s what’s standard doesn’t mean you have to stop there.
-Go beyond the basics to make these informational emails even more engaging by adding branded touches and other elements that will set your transactional emails apart from the rest.
+But that doesn’t mean you have to stop there.
+Go beyond the basics to make these informational emails even more engaging by adding branded touches and other elements that will set your transactional emails apart.

 1. Order confirmation emails that elevate your brand